01abhaysharma/AzureKubernetesService_Project1/README.md

 docker login [Registry name].azurecr.io

-3. Once you have successfully authenticated with the Azure Container Register, you need to tag the container image with the Azure Container Registry.
+3. Once you have successfully authenticated with the Azure Container Registry, you need to tag the container image with the Azure Container Registry.

 docker tag akswebapp:version1 [Registry name].azurecr.io/akswebapp:version1